 5. Center (C), usually the tallest player of the team who plays near the baseline or close to the basket.

-PG, SG, PG, PF, C are the 5 designated positions for professional players, but a very small portion of players played a role somewhere in

-between two different positions, so that they were label with 2 positions such as
+PG, SG, PG, PF, C are the 5 designated positions for professional players, but a very small portion of players played a role somewhere in-between two different positions, so that they were labeled with 2 positions such as

-SF-SG, C-PF, SG-PG… due to lack of information of which role these players were more inclined to play, I removed those player information who played double roles.
+SF-SG, C-PF, SG-PG.
+Due to lack of information of which role these players were more inclined to play, I removed those players’ information who played double roles.

 For the stats that represent total values (others, as TS%, represent percentages), I transformed them into values per 36 minutes.
 The reason is to judge every player

-according to his characteristics, not the time he was on the floor.
+according to his characteristics, not the time they were on the floor.

 Deal with missing values